 - Increased Temperatures: Temperatures have been increasing in the Piedmont since the 1970s and have remained consistently above average since the 1990s.
 Warmer summer nights and warmer winters are primarily responsible for the overall annual increase.

-- Impacts of Increased Population and Population Density in the Piedmont of North Carolina: Increases of population exacerbate many impacts of climate change, including more stress on natural resources, including water supplies.
+- Impacts of Increased Population and Population Density in the Piedmont Increases of population exacerbate many impacts of climate change, including more stress on natural resources, including water supplies.
 Increased urban density can lead to hotter cities.
-See the summary for population projections for counties in the Haw watershed,
+See the summary for population projections for counties in the Haw watershed.

-- Climate Change and Agriculture and Forestry: Agriculture and climate change are deeply intertwined.
+- Climate Change, Agriculture and Forestry: Agriculture and climate change are deeply intertwined.
 As the population continues to increase the concern surrounding the effects of global warming on food supply and forests does too.